rafed/devra/content/posts/LINUX/ssh tips to remember/index.md

 sftp> ls        # List files on current remote directory sftp> lls       # List files on current local directory

+sftp> cd        # Change remote directory sftp> lcd       # Change local directory

 sftp> get remoteFile         # Get remote file sftp> get remoteFile name    # Get remote file with custom name sftp> get -r remoteDirectory # Get remote directory

-sftp> put localFile
-sftp> put -r localDirectory
+sftp> put localFile          # Upload file to remote sftp> put -r localDirectory  # Upload folder to remote
 ```

 ## Configure local SSH for easier access

 Sometimes it is troublesome to write the full __user@host.com__.
-It's especially troublesome when there is not domain configured and you need to enter with an IP like __user@92.168.1.110__.
+It's especially troublesome when there is no domain configured and you need to enter with an IP like __user@92.168.1.110__.

 We can configure the ssh client to make things easier.